skerkour/kerkour.com/2021/rust_shellcode/README.md

 hello world
 ```

-Want to learn how to craft more advanced Rust shellcodes (such as reverse TCP)?
+Want to learn how to craft more advanced shellcodes in Rust (such as reverse TCP)?
 Take a look at my book: [https://academy.kerkour.com/black-hat-rust?coupon=BLOG](https://academy.kerkour.com/black-hat-rust?coupon=BLOG)